-This is the main location for college classrooms, faculty offices and the office of the Administrative Dean for the SAGU AIC campus.
+This is the main location for college classrooms, faculty offices and the office of the Executive Vice President/Administrative Dean for the SAGU AIC campus.

 The lower and upper floors of the central part of the Alta Washburn Building contains the Dorothy L. Cummings Library (down the hill and facing south).
-It holds over 39,000 catalogued items, including a large section on Native American culture.
-The Library also houses special study areas for students.
-It provides computers for student usage and access to major electronic databases in the main SAGU system to support student research and educational development.
+It holds over 25,000 catalogued items, including a large section on Native American history and culture.
+The library houses three distinct study areas for students and is the central location for academic support assistance.
+The library also provides computers for student usage and access to major electronic databases in the main SAGU system to support student research and educational development.

-In addition, on the east side lower level of the Alta Washburn Building is the Warrior's Den with a campus bookstore and coffee house.
+the east side lower level of the Alta Washburn Building is the Warrior's Den with a campus bookstore and coffee house.
 Hours are posted.